-Despite the complex advancements in cardiology, there is limited research surrounding medical students' understanding and interest in the specialty.
-15-17 Existing literature suggests that students are interested in cardiology due to factors such as high income potential and status among colleagues.
-14 However, no studies have been conducted to examine these factors among Canadian medical students.
-To address this gap, a survey was developed to examine the interest and understanding of cardiology as a specialty among 2nd year medical students.
+the specialty.15-17 Existing literature suggests that students are interested in cardiology due to factors such as high income potential and status among colleagues.14 However, no studies have been conducted to examine these factors among Canadian medical students.
+To address this gap, a survey was developed to examine the interest and understanding of cardiology as a specialty among second-year medical students.